tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-04-part2_alternatives-to-agile-scrum-for-tech-writers.md

 Scrum is the workflow language that engineers live and breathe, and your interactions with engineers and project managers will be better if you follow a similar methodology.
 You will speak the same language and follow similar principles.

-Additionally, by being a diligent follower of Scrum yourself, you'll increase your understanding of its principles and mechanics and by so doing, increase your understand of other Scrum team dynamics.
+Additionally, by being a diligent follower of Scrum yourself, you'll increase your understanding of its principles and mechanics and by so doing, increase your understanding of other Scrum team dynamics.

 For example, when I first learned the philosophy and principles of Scrum, it helped me understand how software teams get work done, and that helped me interact better with engineering teams.
 I realized that nothing gets done without a JIRA item, and that item has to be assigned to a sprint.
 I learned to be patient and hold back on trying to change the scope of a planned sprint.
 The time to petition for change is during sprint planning.